How Constitutional Amendments Actually Work

 Applied Civic Literacy

-This Civic Education post explains how the Constitution itself can be formally changed.
+This Civic Education post explains how the Constitution can be formally changed.
+It also explains why the amendment process resists speed, pressure, and temporary political swings.

 How Amendments Are Proposed